 These core values motivate us to support informed public discourse and awareness, and drive our accountability reporting.
 Financial supporters do not influence our reporting.

-PlanPhilly has over 6,000 registered users and 32,000 monthly unique visitors and has become an indispensable resource for many residents of our region.
+PlanPhilly has become an indispensable resource for many residents of our region.
 PlanPhilly has successfully filled a void left by traditional forms of mainstream media and the site has made great strides in creating convergence with other new media models, developing new audiences and keeping Philadelphians informed about planning-related news.